Alternativas - Humanz - WebCatalog

 keyhole.co

-Keyhole es una empresa de Hashtag Analytics y Social Media Analytics que proporciona datos en tiempo real con seguimiento de hashtags para Twitter, Instagram y Facebook.
+Keyhole é uma empresa de Hashtag Analytics e Social Media Analytics que fornece dados em tempo real com rastreamento de hashtag para Twitter, Instagram e Facebook.

 Meltwater